digst/cloud/GovCloud_Design.md

 > It’s critical to define and measure cloud services requirements as specifically as possible to ensure ongoing customer satisfaction with the service.
 The components in this subdomain are defined in the following sections.

 *Development* [Not done by SIT, but vital in DevOps]

+> *DevOps is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality [Bass, Weber and Limin.
+2015.](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847)*

 *Operations* [To support service with high availability]